tylergraham117/tylergraham-site/content/Notes/00 - Inbox/the opportunity cost of little decisions.md

 When you decide to do something, you're deciding that this thing is worth the time it takes to do that thing.
-You may be deciding that consciously or unconsciously, but it is a decision you're making at the end of the day.
+You may be deciding that consciously or unconsciously, but it is a decision you're making.

 When we make decisions on what is worth our time and what isn't, it's important to consider what we're getting out of that trade.